 The Keyword Wizard from Sellzone offers a way to improve the visibility of your products on Amazon, especially for those interested in dominating certain product categories.
-As mentioned, the Keyword Wizard gets inspiration from the Semrush Keyword Magic feature with its options for filtering, viewing keyword volume, matching phrases, and exporting lists of keywords.
-The main difference between the Sellzone Keyword Wizard and the one from Semrush is that this one is catered towards Amazon sellers, so the results show volume and competition for Amazon products not what you'd usually get for Google and other search engines.
+As mentioned, the Keyword Wizard gets inspiration from the Semrush Keyword Magic feature, with its options for filtering, viewing keyword volume, matching phrases, and exporting lists of keywords.
+The fundamental difference between the Sellzone Keyword Wizard and the one from Semrush is that they cater this one towards Amazon sellers, so the results show volume and competition for Amazon products, not what you'd usually get for Google and other search engines.

 How does it work?

 Use the keyword you type in to receive recommendations on comparable keywords and other terms that are bound to help you improve your reach on Amazon.

 The results deliver frequently sought out products and the keywords that go along with them.